tnichols217/notes/Calc 3/1 - Vectors.md

 All axes and coordinate planes pass through the origin.

 ## Coordinate Planes
-A coordinate plane of two axes consists of all points that can be made up with combinations
+A coordinate plane of two axes consists of all points that can be made